huggingface/blog/bloom-megatron-deepspeed-technology.md

 ## BF16Optimizer

-Training huge LLM models in fp16 is a no-no.
+Training huge LLM models in FP16 is a no-no.

 We have proved it to ourselves by spending several months [training a 104B model](https://github.com/bigscience-workshop/bigscience/tree/master/train/tr8-104B-wide) which as you can tell from the [tensorboard](https://huggingface.co/bigscience/tr8-104B-logs/tensorboard) was but a complete failure.
 We learned a lot of things while fighting the ever diverging lm-loss:

 ![104B-fail](assets/86_bloom_megatron_deepspeed_technology/104b-lm-loss.png)

 and we also got the same advice from the Megatron-LM and DeepSpeed teams after they trained the [530B model](https://arxiv.org/abs/2201.11990).
+The recent release of [OPT-175B)(https://arxiv.org/abs/2205.01068) too reported that they had a very difficult time training in FP16.

 So back in January as we knew we would be training on A100s which support the BF16 format Olatunji Ruwase developed a `BF16Optimizer` which we used to train BLOOM.